-Nikki Ostrower, nutritionist and owner of NAO Nutritionist, suggests drinking a combination of one tablespoon of Braggs apple cider vinegar and one cup of water.
-"The apple cider vinegar aids in digestion and it's a wonderful liver cleanser; it also contains beneficial probiotics that help to restore the gut."
-If plain water and ACV doesn't sound appealing to you, then you're in luck because we know of 8 Awesome Apple Cider Vinegar Detox Drinks you can sip instead!
+Nikki Ostrower, nutritionist and owner of NAO Wellness, suggests drinking a combination of one tablespoon of Braggs apple cider vinegar and one cup of water.
+“The apple cider vinegar aids in digestion and it’s a wonderful liver cleanser; it also contains beneficial probiotics that help to restore the gut.”

 Instead of obsessing about what is already in the past, Ostrower recommends being proactive.
-"Take a few minutes and plan out clean meals you can enjoy for the next few days.
-Then, you can create a shopping list and have fun in the kitchen."
-You'll want to focus on foods with lots of fresh produce and fiber.
-"Soup is a great way to eat fewer calories without feeling deprived because it takes up a lot of space in the stomach and is satisfying—especially vegetable or other broth-based soups," Pastore says.
-We totally agree that soup is the bomb, which is why we came up with these 20 Best-Ever Fat-Burning Soups.
+“Take a few minutes and plan out clean meals you can enjoy for the next few days.
+Then, you can create a shopping list and have fun in the kitchen.”
+You’ll want to focus on foods with lots of fresh produce and fiber.
+“Fat-burning soup is a great way to eat fewer calories without feeling deprived because it takes up a lot of space in the stomach and is satisfying—especially vegetable or other broth-based soups,” Pastore says.

 Be Diligent Tomorrow

 The next day after overeating, you should avoid processed foods altogether.
 “Processed foods are the easiest foods to overeat because they’re refined and require little work from the body to digest,” says Pastore.
 “They also tend to contain large amounts of sodium and sugar, which trick your brain into wanting to eat more.”
 So, instead of setting yourself up to fail again, just don’t go down that road in the first place—especially after just doing so!